Ropes/launch-widgets/P1: Statement of Work.md

     * `ke-1-ctl` binary
     * Logs - named with timestamp in Blob store.

-Final step; collect the artifacts using from the Blob store Container `/ke-1-builds/BUILD_TAG/`.
+Final step; collect the artifacts using from the Blob store Container `/ke-1-builds/BUILD_TAG/...`.

-This could be achieved with the `az` CLI tool, pulling the files down into the user's local machine.
-This could be separated into a separate Make target.
+This could be achieved with the `azcopy` [CLI tool](https://docs.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy-copy), pulling the files down into the user's local machine. eg: `azcopy cp "https://[account].blob.core.windows.net/[container]/[path/to/blob]" "/path/to/file.txt"` This could be separated into a separate Make target.

 # Deliverable